jfqueija/mkdocscreator/README.md

 # Summary

-Tool destinated for create a mkdocs structure.
+Tool destinated to create a new mkdocs structure.
 Based in a configuration.json file.
 Used mkdocs-material template.

 ## How to